 So don't write off your skills and talent.
 Put yourself out there, make it known what you are capable of.
 Opportunity doesn't always show itself as an open door.
 Just because you don't see opportunity awaiting you right now, that doesn't mean one can't be created.

-Here is one of the videos I have created for the company to showcase the lawn maintenance division in an exciting, cinematic way.
+Here is one of the more recent videos I have created for Real Turf Solutions to showcase the company's different service divisions in an exciting, cinematic way.

 I hope this story inspires some of you to renew your pursuit of the passions you have and the life you want to live.
 Don't write off your dreams as just dreams.
 You may think there are no opportunities for you where you are in life right now, but if you stop looking, there never will be any because you will miss them.
 You may not get to your dream right away, you may not even realize the chance exists where you are.
 But, if you keep looking, stay hopeful, and keep trying, you will build your path to that dream.
 You may find it where you thought it would never be.